Error about configuration.yml validness should mention file path

 default: section parameters that are common to all of your environments and put your environment-specific exceptions after

-#3 Updated by Jean-Philippe Lang about 6 years ago
+#3 Updated by Jean-Philippe Lang over 6 years ago

 The rake task should not raise an error even if these lines are present.
 This error means that your configuration.yml is not a valid YAML file.
 The one provided with Redmine (configuration.yml.example) is a valid one.
 Did you make any change to this file (like inserting tabs)?

-#5 Updated by Mark P about 6 years ago
+#5 Updated by Mark P over 6 years ago

 As far as I know, I never modified that example, simply copied and renamed it to configuration.yml.
 Regardless, I removed the suspect configuration.yml file, and copied and renamed the example one again.
 Ran the rake tasks again successfully.
 The new one based on the example, as you know, has the prod and dev lines enabled.
 No syntax error.